BACK

 #4, Most of the feedback had to do with viewing & finding content

-I studied the members' feedback, explored how the content was found (searched for), and tested how it was used.
+All the members' feedback was studied by myself: I explored how the content was found (searched for), and tested how it was used.

 That allowed the identification of four major types of content type, in this order: